Video Traspasar las Puertas de Cristal del Museo

 David Angel Gudiño sat at a table during the shooting of Marrón.

-Image of David Angel Gudiño during the shooting of Marrón.
-Gudiño starts his monologue inside an art intervention by Ñieko Leguizamon in the central room of the Museum, surrounded by original copies of Michelangelo’s sculptures.
+David Angel Gudiño during the shooting of "Marrón".
+Gudiño starts his monologue within an art intervention by Ñieko Leguizamon in the central room of the Museum, surrounded by original copies of Michelangelo’s sculptures.

-The scenes are a dispute against being “copies”.
-We are political, thinking, desirable and, above all, contentious and playful subjects.
-We personify white people’s frustration of thinking of the Argentine nation as a defective copy or a poorly made clone of Europe.
-It is important to note that all the actors Euge, Daniela, David, and Rebe have experienced racism in auditioning for roles in theatre and television.
+The scenes challenge the idea of being “copies”.
+As Marrón people, we are political, thinking, desirable and, above all, contentious and playful subjects.
+We personify white people’s frustration at thinking of the Argentine nation as a defective copy or a poorly made clone of Europe.
+It is important to note that all the actors - Euge, Daniela, David, and Rebe - have experienced racism while auditioning for roles in theatre and television.